Your Procedure in 3D

-Before establishing his Birmingham, AL, practice, board-certified plastic surgeon Dr. Michael Beckenstein completed an additional 3 years in fellowship training in breast reconstruction under some of the world’s leading experts in the specialty.
+Before establishing his practice in Birmingham, AL, board-certified plastic surgeon Dr. Michael Beckenstein completed an additional 3 years in fellowship training in breast reconstruction under some of the world’s leading experts in the specialty.
 Dr. Beckenstein’s commitment to providing women compassionate, expert care led to the American Cancer Society awarding him its prestigious Life Inspiration Award.

 Dr. Beckenstein’s breast reconstruction fellowship training included: